LarsNorlander/dev-diary/swift.md

 Today I shift my attention to "Classic Computer Science Problems in Swift".
 This book is the reason I started out Swift actually.
 So today I did the fibonacci sequence in a couple of ways.
 One that was absolutely broken (infinite recursion), one that worked through recursion, one with memoization, and one iteratively.
 Of course, this lead to some extra reading.

 I also got to do compression for the first time.
 The example in the book takes a sequence of nucleotides that represent DNA in a String format and converted into a smaller binary form.

+## September 3, 2018

+### 9:50 AM

+Today I got to work on creating encryption, solving pi, and solving the Towers of Hanoi.
+Though admittedly, I'm still confused by the Towers of Hanoi and will require some extra searching around.